Humid continental climate: Hot summer subtype

+Regions with hot-summer humid continental climates as of 1991-2020, using the -3 °C threshold for the coldest month.

 A hot summer version of a continental climate features an average temperature of at least 22 °C (71.6 °F) in its warmest month.
 Since these regimes are restricted to the Northern Hemisphere, the warmest month is usually July or August.
 High temperatures during the warmest month tend to be in the high 20s to low 30s °C (80s °F), while average January afternoon temperatures are near or well below freezing.
 Frost-free periods typically last 4 to 7 months in this climate regime.

 Within North America, this climate includes portions of the central and eastern United States from east of 100°W to south of about the 44°N to the Atlantic.
 Precipitation increases further eastward in this zone and is less seasonally uniform in the west.
 The western states of the western United States (namely Montana, Wyoming, parts of southern Idaho, most of Lincoln County in Eastern Washington, parts of Colorado, parts of Utah, isolated parts of northern New Mexico, western Nebraska, and parts of western North and South Dakota) have thermal regimes which fit the Dfa climate type, but are quite dry, and are generally grouped with the steppe (BSk) climates.

-In the eastern and Midwestern United States, Iowa, Minnesota, Pennsylvania, Ohio, Illinois, Indiana, Southern Michigan southern New York, most of Connecticut and Rhode Island, and eastern Massachusetts fall into the hot-summer humid continental climate.
+In the eastern and Midwestern United States, Iowa, southern Minnesota, Pennsylvania, Ohio, Illinois, Indiana, southern Wisconsin, southern Michigan, southern New York, northern Connecticut and northern Rhode Island, and most of Massachusetts fall into the hot-summer humid continental climate.
 In Canada, this climate type exists only over portions of Southern Ontario and the island of Montreal.